 The Company has an audit committee (the "Audit Committee") which was established in accordance with the requirements of the Listing Rules for the purpose of reviewing and providing supervision over the Group's financial reporting process and internal controls.
-A meeting of the Audit Committee was held to review the Group's audited consolidated financial statements for the year ended 31 December 2018, in conjunction with the Group's external auditor, HLM CPA Limited.
+A meeting of the Audit Committee was held to review the Group's audited consolidated financial statements for the year ended 31 December 2019, in conjunction with the Group's external auditor, HLM CPA Limited.

-During the year ended 31 December 2018, the Audit Committee held two meetings, with attendance record as follows:
+During the year ended 31 December 2019, the Audit Committee held two meetings, with attendance record as follows:

-Name of Directors Number of meetings attended/held

-Mr. Chan Chun Wai, Tony (Chairman) 2/2

-Mr. Hau Pak Man 2/2

-Mr. To Yan Ming, Edmond 2/2
+Name of Directors Number of meetings attended/held Mr. Chan Chun Wai, Tony (Chairman) 2/2 Mr. Hau Pak Man 2/2 Mr. Li Jinyuan (appointed on 10 January 2020) N/A Mr. To Yan Ming, Edmond (passed away on 28 August 2019) 1/2

-At the meetings, the Audit Committee reviewed the audited financial statements for the year ended 31 December 2018 and the interim report for the six months ended 30 June 2018 respectively.
+At the meetings, the Audit Committee reviewed the audited financial statements for the year ended 31 December 2019 and the interim report for the six months ended 30 June 2019 respectively.
 The Audit Committee has also reviewed the Group accounting principles and practices, Listing Rules and statutory compliance and financial reporting matters.
-The Audit Committee is satisfied with their review of the independence of the auditor and their audit process for the year ended 31 December 2018.
+The Audit Committee is satisfied with their review of the independence of the auditor and their audit process for the year ended 31 December 2019.

-The Group's results and consolidated financial statements for the year ended 31 December 2018 have been reviewed by the Audit Committee.
+The Group's results and consolidated financial statements for the year ended 31 December 2019 have been reviewed by the Audit Committee.